ddamato/savager/docs/index.md

 document.body.innerHTML = assets.balloon;
 ```

+More information about the API can be found on [github](https://github.com/ddamato/savager).

 ## External Assets
 When hosting assets externally, they should still be processed first by the `create-symbols` script.
 The script will create a manifest which the `Savager` instance uses to prepare assets.